What are the symptoms of HS?

 First, what does the word ‘symptoms’ mean?

 Symptoms are all of the ways HS (hidradenitis suppurativa) changes the look and feel of your skin such as redness, darkening, or swelling.
 It also describes all the feelings from your skin, like pain, itch, or pulling.
-The symptoms are due to too much inflammation, and the strength (or intensity) of these symptoms can change over time – it may start as itchy and sensitive, change to ‘10 out of 10’ painful, then end by being itchy.
+The symptoms are due to too much inflammation, and the strength (or intensity) of these symptoms can change over time.
+It may start as being sensitive, then change to ‘10 out of 10’ painful, then end by being itchy.

 - Become larger